rudijetson/rudijetson/README.md

 # Hey, I'm Brandon 👋

-## Founder of RUDI & Creator of PromptStack
+## Founder of RUDI & Creator of Prompt-Stack

 **Strategist, technologist, and educator working at the intersection of AI, real estate development, and public impact.**